troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 where we highlighted the fact that the scalar product "picks out" components of vectors that are parallel to each other. $F_{\parallel} = F\cos\theta$ is the component of $\vec F$ that is parallel to $\vec d$, and $d_{\parallel}=d\cos\theta$ is the component of $\vec d$ that is parallel to $\vec F$.
 These are also shown in [](#fig:workenergy:workangle).

 :::{tip} Checkpoint
 Brent and Dean pull two crates by using ropes that make the same angle above the horizontal and with the same force.
 The magnitude of the crates' displacement is the same, but Dean's crate moves horizontally on the ground while Brent's crate moves up a frictionless ramp that is parallel to the rope used to pull the crate.
-Who did more work on the crate?}
+Who did more work on the crate?
 1. Dean because there is friction between his crate and the ground.
 2. Brent.
 3. They did the same amount of work.